Are rich people rich because they’re smart?

 But does being smart necessarily make you rich?

 The head of Mensa reports that money-making ability appears unrelated to IQ.
-Mensa members score at or above the 98th percentile on standard IQ tests, but on average, rank only at median levels of income.
+Mensa members score at or above the 98th percentile on standard IQ tests.
+But, as quoted in Your Money Personality, on average, they rank only at median levels of income.

 But surely the most intelligent people could simply make a killing in the stockmaket and then relax into a cushy life?
 Again, not so.
 The most ‘expert of experts’ in a variety of fields (96% of whom had a postgraduate education) were no better at making predictions than dart-throwing chimps, Tetlock found.

 Some personal finance authors attribute wealth and high income to a very specific type of smarts – financial literacy.
 The Armchair Guide to Property Investing opens with some scary statistics: ’20 per cent of our population own over 60 per cent of our private wealth and sadly the bottom 20 per cent of our population only own just 1 per cent of Australia’s private wealth.
 The top 20 per cent control over 40 per cent of all income and the lowest earn just 7 per cent.’

 It isn’t often you see a book on personal finance or investing tackle the issue of wealth distribution and income equality.
 The authors conclude from this that:

 ‘It’s very clear that the vast majority of Australians have no real idea about money, finance and investing.
 Their financial literacy and understanding is below where it needs to be.
 Those who are in the top 20 per cent are people who have mastered the concepts, theory, mindset, resources and overall knowledge of money, finance and investing.’